vlang/playground/README.md

 - Nice and clean UI
 - Powerful editor with syntax highlighting and auto-completion
-- Easy run code
+- Ability to run code as tests
-- Easy run tests
+- Ability to see generated C code for passed V code
-- Easy code formatting
+- Pass flags to V compiler and binary
 - Shareable code and editor state via URL or local storage

 ## Developing